Michel Preud'homme: Gent

 Preud'homme moved to Gent on 27 May 2008.
 With Gent he finished second in the Jupiler Pro League, this was their highest place ever (together with the 1954–1955 season).
 He also won the Belgian Cup, it was the third time in the history of the club that they won that trophy.

 Twente

 On 23 May 2010, it was confirmed that Preud'homme would replace Steve McClaren as the head coach of Twente, despite the interest of Porto and Milan.
 On 31 July 2010, he won his first trophy in Dutch football as Twente defeated Ajax 1–0 in the Johan Cruyff Shield match.
-In the last competition match of the season, Twente lost to Ajax, which meant the Dutch title went to Amsterdam and Twente finished runners-up.
+In the last league match of the season, Twente lost to Ajax, which meant the Dutch title went to Amsterdam and Twente finished runners-up.
 On 8 May 2011, Twente defeated Ajax 3–2 after extra time in the KNVB Cup final held at the De Kuip in Rotterdam.